nubenetes/awesome-kubernetes/docs/servicemesh.md

 - [linkerd.io: Announcing automated multi-cluster failover for Kubernetes](https://linkerd.io/2022/03/09/announcing-automated-multi-cluster-failover-for-kubernetes/)
 - [thenewstack.io: Is Linkerd Winning the Service Mesh Race?](https://thenewstack.io/is-linkerd-winning-the-service-mesh-race/)
 - [medium.com/attest-product-and-technology: Debugging mislabelled route metrics from Linkerd](https://medium.com/attest-product-and-technology/debugging-mislabelled-route-metrics-from-linkerd-dda47fdff04a)
+- [buoyant.io: Upgrading to Linkerd 2.12: Zero-trust-ready route-based policy, Gateway API, access logging](https://buoyant.io/service-mesh-academy/upgrading-to-linkerd-2-12) In this webinar, you'll hear all about the Linkerd 2.12 release and what you need to know to upgrade.
+This massive release introduces route-based policy to Linkerd, allowing users to define and enforce authorization policies based on HTTP paths or gRPC methods in a fully zero-trust way.
+It also introduces support for iptables-nft and Apache-style access logging, authorizes all probes by default (even in default-deny clusters), and includes a host of other improvements and performance enhancements.

 ## Maesh Service Mesh